kyrylo/system_navigation/README.md

 sn = SystemNavigation.default
 ```

+The term `method` implies an instance of the `UnboundMethod` class.

 #### all_accesses(to:, from:)

-Returns an array of UnboundMethod objects of all methods of a class `from` or its
+Returns an Array of all methods of the class `from` or its sub/superclasses that
-sub/superclass that refer to the instance variable `to`.
+refer to the instance variable `to`.

 ```ruby
 class A